 - Pleasant and soft touch in all conditions.

 - Less probable to cause blisters as compared with any other material.

 User experience with Alpine Carbon Cork trekking poles

 I have read a huge number of reports by users.
-In general, the opinion about Black Diamond Alpine Carbon Cork trekking pole is very positive.
+In general, the opinion about the Black Diamond Alpine Carbon Cork trekking pole is very positive.
 See some sentences from comments here: